-DISTRICT OF COLUMBIA BOARD OF ETHICS AND GOVERNMENT ACCOUNTABILITY MEETING MINUTES - JANUARY 5, 2023 The District of Columbia Board of Ethics and Government Accountability held a meeting on January 5, 2023, at 12:00 p.m.
+DISTRICT OF COLUMBIA BOARD OF ETHICS AND GOVERNMENT ACCOUNTABILITY DRAFT MEETING MINUTES - JANUARY 5, 2023 The District of Columbia Board of Ethics and Government Accountability held a meeting on January 5, 2023, at 12:00 p.m.
 The meeting was held remotely via WebEx.
 The Board's Chairperson Norma Hutcheson participated as well as Board Members Charles Nottingham, Felice Smith, Darren Sobin and Melissa Tucker.
+These draft minutes must be approved by the Board.
+Full meeting minutes will be posted after the next Board meeting.
 Questions about the meeting may be directed to bega@dc.gov.
-Members of the public were welcome to attend, and a recording of the meeting is available on open-dc.gov and BEGA's YouTube channel.
+Members of the public were welcome to attend, and a recording of the meeting will be made available on open-dc.gov and BEGA's YouTube channel.
 I. Call to Order The meeting was called to order at 12:01p.m.